Maxx1432/kuldeep/README.md

 ## Upcoming

-Will add some new Java project with Java Framework and Cloud with UI Also.
+Will add some new Java projects with Java Framework and Cloud with UI Also.